 2. The Respondents filed objection and submitted that the Complaint is not maintainable either on law or on facts.
-The Complainant and the 1st Respondent entered into an agreement on

-07-10-2013 whereby the Complainant agreed to purchase an apartment in the project by the name Galaxy Pine Court Block I at Kakkanad.
+The Complainant and the 1st Respondent entered into an agreement on 21-08-2013 whereby the Complainant agreed to purchase an apartment in the project by the name Galaxy Pine Court Block I at Kakkanad.
 As per the above agreement, the Complainant had agreed to pay a total amount of Rs.
-16,71,767/- towards the cost of construction of a residential apartment having a built-up area of 725 sq. ft on the Third floor of the multi-storied building to be numbered as flat No. E-3.
+19,58,697/- towards the cost of construction of a residential apartment having a built-up area of 928 sq. ft on the Second floor of the multi-storied building to be numbered as flat No. F-2.
 The construction cost of Rs.
-16,71,767/- was agreed to be paid in 31 monthly installments of Rs.
-37,200/- and a sum of Rs.
-5,10,000/- was agreed to be paid on the date of the agreement.
+19,58,697/- is agreed to be paid in 31 monthly installments of Rs.
+50,200/- and a sum of Rs.
+4,00,000/- was agreed to be paid on the date of the agreement and further sum of Rs.
+2,497/-as the last installment.
 The monthly installments payable as per the above agreement was not paid by the Complainant in time.
 This has placed the Respondents in immense trouble.
-After negotiation, the Complainant had requested for revised payment schedule and the Respondents agreed the same.
-The Complainant also requested for additional works to be done in the apartment.

-3. It was submitted that the Complainant did not make the payment for the extra work done in the apartment.
+3. It was submitted that the Complainant did not make the payment in time.
 Even despite this, these Respondents completed the construction.
 The Complainant was issued with Final Bill for Rs.
-4,31,736/- on 12-04-2018 including the additional works requested by the Complainant.
-Since the Complainant could make the final payment only much after the completion of the project, the possession could be handed over only on acceptance of the final payment.
-The possession could not be handed over as the Complainant failed to pay the cost of construction, the cause of delay if any is attributable to the Complainant.
-Since the possession of the apartment is already handed over and the sale deed is also executed, the rights if any which was available to the Complainant is waived and the Complainant is precluded from agitating the same after waiving the rights if any.
-The Clause No. 5 of the Agreement for Construction executed between the Complainant and the Respondents on 07-10-2013 is as follows: "The First Party shall construct the apartment as per the specifications attached hereto and try the utmost possible to finish the work on or before 31-05-2016 provided the entire amount due to the First Party from the second party including statutory charges has been paid by the Second Party.
+3,80,534/- on 12-04-2018.
+Even despite execution of sale deed and even after obtaining Occupancy Certificate, the Complainant deliberately delayed in paying the balance amounts due and settling the Final Bill.
+The Complainant could not make the final payment and the possession could not be handed over only on acceptance of the final payment.
+It is submitted that since the possession of the apartment is already handed over and the sale deed is also executed, the rights if any which was available to the Complainant are waived by him and the

+Complainant is precluded from agitating the same after waiving the rights if any.
+It is further submitted that the Final Bill in respect of apartment F-2 booked by the Complainant was settled only on 16-01-2020.
+Clause No. 5 of the Agreement for Construction executed between the Complainant and the Respondents on 21-08-2013 is as follows: "The First Party shall construct the apartment as per the specifications attached hereto and try the utmost possible to finish the work on or before 30-04-2016 provided the entire amount due to the First Party from the second party including statutory charges has been paid by the Second Party.
 Possession will be handed over within 180 days from the date of paying the entire consideration including statutory charges."
-Therefore, as per clause 5 of the Agreement for Construction executed by the parties, the date for handing over of possession become due only on 23.12.2021 since admittedly, the Complainant paid the entire consideration including statutory charges as agreed by the parties vide the agreement executed between them only on 23-06-2021.
-The Respondents handed over possession to the Complainant on 25-06-2021, immediately upon receiving the balance amounts from the Complainant.
+Therefore, as per clause 5 of the Agreement for Construction executed by the parties, the date for handing over of possession became due only on 15.07.2020.